peterihimire/blog-challenge-app/README.md

 ## API Endpoints

-All endpoints except authentication require a valid JWT token.
+All endpoints except authentication endpoints require a valid JWT token.
 The token should be included in the **Authorization** header as follows:

 ```makefile
 Authorization: Bearer <token>